ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 * Services are able to query each other via DNS or HTTP

 ???
+Lets take a look at the same workflow with Consul.
 In a consul environment services are able to self register along with their unique health check requirements.
 This makes it easy to define a healthy service.

-This coupled with consul using gossip service routing and availability is near real time.
+This coupled with consul using gossip service routing and healthchecking makes responses near real time.

-This allows for service discovery to be offloaded from the network and load balancer teams to the application deployment pipeline.
+Consul allows for service discovery to be offloaded from the network and load balancer teams to the application deployment pipeline.

-This is a crucial first step esp if an organization wants to take advantage of the benefits of a service mesh.
+This is a critical first step for any organization that wants to take advantage of the benefits of a service mesh.

+* Example Transaction

 ---